mvcds/hubi/README.md

 ### 1. Install

-> As `hubi` is a developing tool, it is recommended that each project have it installed by using the developer flag.
+> As `hubi` is a development tool, it is recommended that each project have it installed by using the developer flag.

 ```
 & npm i hubi --save-dev